Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The Recorder's Office currently accepts payments for recording and copies by cash, check, cashiers check, money order and credit card.
-Any check being returned due to insufficient funds will be charged an additional $27.50 service fee.
+The Recorder's Office currently accepts payments for recording and copies by cash, check, cashiers check, and credit card.
+Any check being returned unpaid will be charged an additional $27.50 service fee.

 Otherwise, a complaint should be filed in writing to the Building Commission at the following page: complaint form.